 3. Beat back the common cold

-Colds are rife during the winter months and we’re all bound to come into contact with germs.
+Colds and viruses are rife during the winter months and we’re all bound to come into contact with germs.
 Chances are, wherever you look people are sneezing, coughing and sniffling.
 But catching a cold isn’t inevitable.
-Help your body to fight off viruses by staying hydrated, eating a healthy diet, getting enough sleep and following simple hygiene practices.
+Help your body to fight off viruses by staying hydrated, eating a healthy diet, getting enough sleep and following simple hygiene practices like washing your hands regularly.
 Maintaining a healthy immune system is also important, and while an apple a day may keep the doctor away, broth-based soups, hot teas and citrus foods can all help give your body the boost it needs to fight back.

 4. Drink sensibly

 Most of us like a tipple at Christmas; the tip is not to overdo it.
 Mulled wine, sugary cocktails, hot chocolate and brandy… drinks like these are all packed with calories that can lead you to easily go over your daily calorie allowance.
 So if you're watching what you eat at the dinner table, you'll want to keep an eye on what goes in your glass too.
 Drinking can also lead to making bad food choices, so try to keep it to a minimum and remember to alternate your alcoholic drinks with water or soft drinks.